 PRC staff members contribute to a range of teaching and capacity building activities, including a range of Sydney School of Public Health public health postgraduate courses and research-informed workforce development activities.

-Our researchers and PhD students teach core and elective subjects in public health and non-communicable diseases in the Master of Public Health program, a prestigious postgraduate degree offered by the Sydney School of Public Health – ranked first in the Asia-Pacific region and 18th globally.
+Our researchers and PhD students teach core and elective subjects in public health and non-communicable diseases in the Master of Public Health program, a prestigious postgraduate degree offered by the Sydney School of Public Health.

 PRC also conducts training and capacity workshops for a diverse range of policymakers, researchers and practitioners.
 With the Australian Prevention Partnership Centre.
 PRC ran several online and face-to-face workshops on 'Complex program evaluation for public health'.